AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-handle-multiple-set-state-calls-on-the-same-object-in-react/how-to-handle-multiple-set-state-calls-on-the-same-object-in-react.md

 ---
-title: "How to handle multiple setState calls on the same object in React"
+title: "How To Handle Multiple setState Calls On The Same Object In React"
 description: "A common pitfall and solution when calling React setState multiple times on the same object."
 date: "2021-03-30"
 tags: ["React", "React State Management", "React Hooks", "React Documentation"]